 Perhaps the greatest relief was to realise the difference between totally self-sufficient accessibility and accessibility with a caregiver.
 The former might entail motorized counter elevators and special kitchen cabinets/shelves, while the latter can be much less expensive.

 With two bedrooms, we do not expect to attract fully handicapped tourists travelling alone and doing complicated cooking, so the goal was to have all the accessibility for normal daily functions.
-With 2-4 people, someone else may be chosen to do most of the cooking.
+With 2-4 people, presumably someone else may be elected to do most of the cooking.

 Perhaps the most encouraging word was that a conventional bathtub can be OK with an appropriate bath chair for access (given there is enough room around the tub, of course).
 A hand spray head seems to be the main requirement, as well hand grips and an appropriate water-resistant floor.